 To understand the full range of opportunities available please get in touch via our registration form.

-During our consultation events we have met many local businesses interested in being involved with the project and we hope to meet more through future “Meet the Buyer” events where you can learn more about the project and our team, and we can learn more about your business and discuss opportunities to work together.
-We will continue to hold events with the Chamber of Commerce to provide more information about the project as it progresses.
+During our consultation events we met many local businesses interested in being involved with the project and we hope to meet more through future “Meet the Buyer” events where you can learn more about the project and our team, and we can learn more about your business and discuss opportunities to work together.
+We look forward to holding events with the Chamber of Commerce to provide more information about the project as it progresses.

-If you would like to know more we would love to hear from you.
-All you need to do fill in our registration form above or leave a message at newlandshill@belltownpower.com and one of our team will be in contact to collect further details and answer any questions.
+If you would like to know more, we would love to hear from you.
+All you need to do is fill in our registration form or leave a message at newlandshill@belltownpower.com and one of our team will be in contact to collect further details and answer any questions.

 Belltown Power was a sponsor of the recent Haddstock music festival in Haddington on 27 and 28 May 2023.
 This fantastic event brought live music and events for a weekend in Haddington and included local musicians and performance groups.
 Newlands Hill Wind Energy Hub had information on the Haddstock Stand during the Haddington Farmers Market on 27 May 2023.
 It was a welcome opportunity to meet local residents and it was great to be part of the festival.
 The sun was shining throughout the weekend and Haddington was busy with the festival and Farmers Market.
 We would like to thank the Haddstock team and well done on a successful festival.